eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

         description="Implements a Smart Light Bulb and UI to display it."
 Service-Component: OSGI-INF/com.paremus.brain.iot.example.light.impl.RestComponentImpl.xml
 ```
-The event types to be consumed by the bundle are listed in the `consumed`.
+As shown, the event types to be consumed by the bundle are listed in the `consumed` property.

 If you look again at the `light.bndrun` file you will now see a number of bundles required at runtime are now listed by `runbundles` instruction.
 ```bash